polterguy/hyper-core/README.md

     src:x:/@micro.google.translate?value

 /*
- * Returning our items, now with the description in Norwegian instead of English.
+ * Returning our items, now with the description in Norwegian.
  */
 return:x:/@p5.mysql.select/*
 ```